osm-search/nominatim-org-site/_posts/2020-11-11-places-and-boundaries.md

 Geocoding doesn't just mean to throw a number of place names into a database and then search for them.
-To make search truly useful, the geocoder needs to add to add some context to each place, commonly referred to as the place's address.
+To make search truly useful, the geocoder needs to add some context to each place, commonly referred to as the place's address.
 In the past year, we have gradually reworked how Nominatim determines the address of a place going from an unstructured to a more structured approach.
 This post describes how the new algorithm works and what that means for the